Category Archives: Art

 1958: New US national flag earns a B minus

 In 1958, the United States was on the brink of admitting Alaska and Hawaii as its 49th and 50th states.
-In Ohio, a 16-year-old schoolboy, Robert G. Heft, was given a school social studies project with a broad focus: design an original visual artefact connected with US history.
+In Ohio, a 16-year-old schoolboy named Robert G. Heft was given a school social studies project with a broad focus: design an original visual artefact connected with US history.

 Determined to prove his teacher wrong, Heft sent his design to the White House.
-Over the next two years, he followed his submission with 21 letters and numerous phone calls.
-President Dwight D. Eisenhower endorsed Heft’s design in late 1959 and on July 4th 1960 it became the new national flag of the United States.
+Over the next two years he followed his submission with 21 letters and numerous phone calls.
+US president Dwight D. Eisenhower endorsed Heft’s design in late 1959 and on July 4th 1960 it became the new national flag of the United States.

 1511: Belgians amuse themselves with pornographic snowmen